-Figure 15.
-Recovery of tendency of immature (near sixth instar) Phidippus princeps to attack fourth instar Oncopeltus (Asclepias reared).
+Figure 10.
+Recovery of tendency of immature (near sixth instar) Phidippus princeps to attack fourth instar Oncopeltus reared on Asclepias.
 Spiders of both groups (A+B) were tested with a first encounter at t=0, and a second encounter immediately (within 2 minutes) after this.
 Subsequently, group A spiders were tested 15 minutes after the first encounters, and group B spiders were tested 120 minutes after the first encounters.
-Recovery of the tendency to attack was significantly greater after 120 minutes, when compared to 15 minutes.
-Recovery was virtually complete after 120 minutes.
-All spiders were fed a single fly (Musca domestica) 3 days before these trials.
+Recovery of the tendency to attack was significantly greater and almost complete after 120 minutes.
+All test spiders were fed a single fly (Musca domestica) 3 days before these trials.